anton-k/mig/docs/src/01-hello-world.md

       ]
 ```

-Regarding the previous example we could not use `mconcat` even if we wnated to.
+Regarding the previous example we could not use `mconcat` even if we wanted to.
 Because `handelGet` and `handlePost` have different types.
 They can not
 be even put in the same list.
 But here lies the beauty of the library.
 We can use arbitrary types as handlers but in the end they all get converted
 to the value `Server m`.
 So we have the flexibility on DSL level but
 on the level of implementation to build the tree of handlers we use the same type.
-which makes type very simple.
+Which makes type very simple.

 ### List instance for Servers
 Because of the `ToServer a => ToServer [a]` instance we can omit the `mconcat`